Silverr12/DMA-CFW-Guide/README.md

 : Double Word | DWORD

 __Donor card__
-: A card that will be used to get IDs and will not be used on your main PC (Eg. PCIE Wifi card)
+: A card that will be used to get IDs/config space and will not be used on your main PC (Eg. PCIE Wifi card)

 ### ⚠️ Disclaimer
 - (___Don't___ expect this to work for Vanguard, Faceit or ESEA in the guide's current state. <br />